Xoraurea/tpp-executive/README.md

 From the files extracted, copy `executive.js`, the `modFiles` folder and the `executive` folder to the game folder you opened before.
 If `package.json` and `index.html` are amongst the extracted files, you can copy these too, overwriting the existing versions, and skip to [Installing mods](#installing-mods).

-If your download doesn't contain `package.json` and `index.html`, you now need to modify the necessary files to load Executive.

 ### Modifying index.html and package.json

+**Note:** This step is **only** necessary if the version of Executive you've downloaded doesn't contain its own pre-modified `package.json` and `index.html` files.
+If it does contain these files, you can simply copy them over to your game folder, overwriting the original versions.
+Once you've done so, skip to [Installing mods](#installing-mods).

 For Executive to load successfully, you'll need to copy three lines into two game files – future releases of Executive will likely include an install script to simplify this process.
 This step **must** be repeated if The Political Process updates or you reverify your game files in Steam.